-Previous theoretical works suggested that superhydrophobicity could be enhanced through partial inhibition of the quantum vacuum modes at the surface of a broadband-absorber metamaterial that acts in the extreme ultraviolet frequency domain.
+Previous theoretical works suggested that superhydrophobicity could be enhanced through partial inhibition of the quantum vacuum modes at the surface of a broadband-absorber metamaterial which acts in the extreme ultraviolet frequency domain.
 This effect would then compete with the classical Cassie-Baxter interpretation of superhydrophobicity.
-In this article, we first theoretically establish the expected phenomenological features related to such a kind of "quantum"superhydrophobicity.
-Then, relying on this theoretical framework, we experimentally study patterned silicon surfaces on which organosilane molecules were grafted with all the coated surfaces having similar characteristic pattern sizes but different profiles.
-Some of these surfaces can indeed freeze quantum photon modes, while others cannot.
+In this article, we first theoretically establish the expected phenomenological features related to such a kind of "quantum" superhydrophobicity.
+Then, relying on this theoretical framework, we experimentally study patterned silicon surfaces on which organosilane molecules were grafted, all the coated surfaces having similar characteristic pattern sizes but different profiles.
+Some of these surfaces can indeed freeze quantum photon modes while others cannot.
 While the latter ones allow hydrophobicity, only the former ones allow for superhydrophobicity.
-We believe that these results lay the groundwork for further complete assessment of superhydrophobicity induced by quantum fluctuations freezing.
+We believe these results lay the groundwork for further complete assessment of superhydrophobicity induced by quantum fluctuations freezing.